A Sparse Beta Regression Model for Network Analysis: Data Analysis

 \textbf{Lazega's lawyer friendship data}.
-In this data set, the 71 lawyers of a New England Law Firm were asked to indicate with whom in the firm they regularly socialized outside of work \citep{lawyernetwork}.
+In this data set, 71 lawyers of a New England Law Firm were asked to indicate with whom in the firm they regularly socialized outside of work \citep{lawyernetwork}.
 This is a frequently used network data set that was also analyzed, for example, in \cite{Yan:etal:2019}, \cite{jochmans} and \cite{Snijders:etal:2006}.
 For our analysis we focus on mutual friendships between lawyers as in \cite{Snijders:etal:2006}, that is, we consider the network in which an undirected edge is placed between two lawyers when they both indicated to socialize with one another.
 The degrees of the resulting network range from \(0\) to \(16\), with eight isolated nodes.
 The average degree is \(4.96\) and the edge density is $7\%$.
-It is to note that we did not remove the isolated nodes before doing inference.
+It is important to note that we did not remove the isolated nodes before conducting inference, as opposed to some existing exercises \citep[cf.]{Yan:etal:2019}.
+Omitting nodes prior to model fitting in the latter suffers from the issue of data selective inference as discussed in \cite{stein2022fallacy} leading to biased estimators.
 Alongside the network, the following variables were collected: The status of the lawyer (partner or associate), their gender (man or woman), which of three offices they worked in, the years they had spent with the firm, their age, their practice (litigation or corporate) and the law school they had visited (Harvard and Yale, UConn or other).

-We fitted the S$\beta$RM to this data set, by using as covariates between two nodes the positive absolute difference between these seven variables, where for categorical variables the difference is defined as the indicator whether the values are equal.
-Since our simulation studies suggest that BIC performs better for smaller networks, we use it for model selection.
-Model selection with the heuristic results in a slightly larger penalty and slightly different estimates, but overall very similar results.
-We constructed confidence intervals for the estimated covariate values at the $95\%$-level.
-The resulting weights and confidence intervals for the covariates are shown in Table \ref{tab:lawyer results}.
+We fitted the \sbmc to this data set, by using the positive absolute difference of the nodewise covariates as $Z_{ij}$, where for categorical variables the difference is defined as the indicator whether the values are equal.
+Since our simulation studies suggest that BIC performs better for smaller networks, we only present its results.
+Model selection with the heuristic gives in a slightly larger penalty and slightly different estimates, but overall very similar results.
+In both cases, \sbmc identified six lawyers with non-zero $\beta$-value, four partners and two associates, with degrees ranging from 11 to 16.
+While those non-zero $\beta$-values generally do correspond to lawyers with larger than average degrees, it is interesting to note that there is one other lawyer with degree 11 and two more lawyers with degree 10 with zero $\beta$, suggesting that \sbmc is able to pick up subtleties in network formation that go beyond simply assigning non-zero $\beta$s to the nodes with the highest degree.
+We elaborate on this further in our second example below.